Emergency and Non-Emergency Medical Benefits*

 This policy will not pay any expenses or benefits relating to:

-- A pre-existing medical condition which has not remained stable in the three (3) months before the effective date.
+- A pre-existing medical condition that was not stable in the three (3) months before the effective date.

-- Any pre-existing medical condition of a covered dependent that was not stable in the three (3) months before the date the dependent became covered under this policy.
+- Any pre-existing medical condition of a covered dependent or spouse that was not stable in the three (3) months before the date the dependent or spouse became covered under this policy.

 - For covered dependents under two (2) years of age, any medical condition related to a birth defect whether genetic, acquired, or congenital.

-means any medical condition that exists before the effective date.
+"Pre-Existing medical condition" means any medical condition that existed before the effective date.